alexlogorz/alix-cli/README.md

 **Important**
 1. Your api key and product links must be enclosed in double quotation marks.
 2. This tool has only been tested on https://aliexpress.us

+## Windows Installer

+## Mac Installer

 ## Support
 If you need assistance regarding this tool, please reach me at alogorzmedia@gmail.com